arangodb/docs-hugo/README.md

 You may also add a remark if an existing feature or option is significantly extended by a new (sub-)option in a `x.x.0` release.

+While version remarks are mostly `Introduced in: ...`, you can also mark deprecated features in the same manner with `Deprecated in: ...`.

 ### Edition Remarks

 Pages and sections about Enterprise Edition features should indicate that the